Preventing Sepsis and Infections in Nursing Homes Saves Lives

 As soon as a caregiver suspects the possibility of sepsis in an elderly patient, the clock begins to tick and treatment in the form of antibiotics must be administered quickly.
 With septic shock, studies have shown that the mortality rates rose when the infections weren't addressed sooner and fell when they were addressed immediately.
 It is not surprising that many cases of sepsis in nursing homes are not detected early enough because of neglected and ignored bed sores.

 Sepsis is a serious medical condition that has a high rate of complication and death.
 Preventing bed sores is key to lowering the rates of sepsis.
 By finding bed sores in their earlier stages, patient's lives may be saved.

 Other ways to improve this time in a patient's life is through better facilities, surroundings and care.
 Proper care, such as moving a patient into another position if he or she has remained still for over two hours, or allowing and encouraging patients to take walks in order to help circulation and reduce the amount of time they are confined to a bed in one position may help to keep these infections at bay.

 If your loved one developed a bed sore, pressure sore or decubitus ulcer at a nursing home, there is a good chance that the negligence of the nursing home may have contributed to the problem.
 When a facility was negligent, the individual or family may be entitled to bring a lawsuit against the facility for the ulcers.
-Rich Hitz at Carlson & Burnett, LLP can counsel you and your family and help you fight for justice.
-Contact Rich at 402-952-4179 to set up a free consultation.
+Call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.